 In relation to the state, 338 Florida newborns suffered drug withdrawal in 2005.
 Ten years later, the number was 2,487.

-As the number of infants are exposed to drug withdrawal, the overwhelming increase in developmental and social emotional delays are becoming more prevalent in our early learning environments.
-Prevention and intervention is crucial for children not to follow the same path as their parent.
+As the number of infants exposed to drug withdrawal grows, the increase in developmental and social emotional delays are becoming more prevalent in our early learning environments.
+Prevention and intervention are crucial to prevent children from following the same path as their parent.

 Recognizing that the pediatric primary care setting is the main gateway to access care for children and youth, the American Academy of Child and Adolescent Psychiatry (AACAP) and the American Academy of Pediatrics (AAP) have highlighted the need to address the mental health needs of children and adolescents in primary care settings.
 Based on their research and recommendations, NCEF has brought together key providers in the community to help shift the provision of mental health services in Collier County to an integrated primary care model.
-Presently in its 10th year, the initiative is beginning to transform and expand mental and behavioral health care for at-risk children in Collier County.
+Since 2012, the initiative has been transforming and expanding mental and behavioral health care for at-risk children in Collier County.

 Because of the commitment of the individual initiative partners, each plays an essential and unique role in overall programmatic achievement.
 Some examples of significant system advances include the pediatric psychopharmacology medication management courses offered to Collier County pediatricians by FSU College of Medicine.
-David Lawrence Center’s targeted case management program for at-risk children and families in Immokalee has grown dramatically.
-Additionally, DLC has attained culturally competent child psychiatric services for hundreds of at-risk children.
+Additionally, David Lawrence Centers’ targeted case management program for at-risk children and families in Immokalee has grown dramatically.
+DLC has hired culturally competent child psychiatric professionals to provide services for hundreds of at-risk children.
 Compounding the value of these psychiatric services is the weekly provision of consultation with the Healthcare Network of Southwest Florida’s psychologists.

 Helping Children & Families with Autism Spectrum Disorder:

-Golisano Children’s Hospital and NCEF joined in a partnership in 2014 to develop a workable, sustainable system of care and treatment for the low income and uninsured children with ASD in Collier County.
+Golisano Children’s Hospital and NCEF partnered in 2014 to develop a workable, sustainable system of care and treatment for the low income and uninsured children with ASD in Collier County.